tsuru/tsuru/docs/config.rst

 This mechanism requires two settings to operate: ``auth:hash-cost`` and ``auth:token-expire-days``.
 Each setting is described below.

-The ``auth`` section also controls whether user registation is on or off.
+The ``auth`` section also controls whether user registration is on or off.
 When user registration is off, the user creation URL is not registered in the server.